Where to find this:

 Choose the type

-- We're closed — nothing runs — use for a full closure such as a bank holiday
+- We're closed — nothing runs — for a full closure such as a bank holiday.

-- No regular sessions — camps or other events may still run — use when your weekly classes pause but a holiday camp or one-off event on those dates should still go ahead
+- No regular sessions — camps or other events may still run — when your weekly classes pause but a holiday camp or one-off event on those dates should still go ahead.

-The break is saved and applied to your Google Calendar immediately.
+The Add break button at the bottom of the window saves the break and applies it to your Google Calendar immediately.
 You'll see a message confirming how many calendar slots were updated — or a note that no weekly slots fall on those dates yet.
+When you ticked more than one location, the message says so too, for example "Added across 3 locations — 12 calendar slots updated in Google Calendar."

 Your Existing Breaks

-Each break you've added is listed with its dates, a badge showing the type (Closed or No regular sessions), your reason, and which venue it applies to (All venues or the venue name).
-To remove one, click the trash icon next to it — the affected weekly slots are restored to your calendar straight away.
+Each break is listed with its Dates, a badge showing the type (Closed or No regular sessions), your Reason, and which location it applies to under Applies to (All locations or the location name).
+Two buttons sit at the end of each row:

 If There Are Bookings on Those Dates